-In addition to the use of smeared, condition factors (), the AASHTO MBE also states that the “effective area of members to be used in calculations shall be the gross area less that portion which has deteriorated due to decay or corrosion.”
+In addition to the use of smeared, condition factors (designated as φc), the AASHTO MBE also states that the “effective area of members to be used in calculations shall be the gross area less that portion which has deteriorated due to decay or corrosion.”
 Little guidance, however, is provided as to (1) how deterioration (particularly internal deterioration) is to be identified and characterized, and (2) how such areas of deterioration should be considered within the capacity expressions (aside from a reduction of area).
-Importantly, in certain circumstances deterioration may not just serve to reduce the effective area of a member, but also modify its behavior such that assumptions implicit within the capacity equations (e.g. plane sections remain plane) are no longer valid ().
+Importantly, in certain circumstances deterioration may not just serve to reduce the effective area of a member, but also modify its behavior such that assumptions implicit within the capacity equations (e.g. plane sections remain plane) are no longer valid (Weidner 2012; Zhou et al. 2012).
 As a result, quantifying the influence of deterioration on member capacity presents a remarkable opportunity for the use of NDE data.
 Specifically, NDE provides two advantages over the conventional approaches.
 First, NDE provides the ability to detect and characterize deterioration not visible from the surface (i.e. deterioration that would likely be missed through common visual inspection approaches).
-Second, NDE provides a means to quantify the extent of deterioration, which may be used to directly update models employed to compute member capacity ).
+Second, NDE provides a means to quantify the extent of deterioration, which may be used to directly update models employed to compute member capacity (ACI 228.2R 98; ASNT Handbook; Andrade 1996; ASTM C 805; ASTM D 4788; ASTM D7046; ASTM D4580; ASTM C876; ASTM E2884; ASTM E709; ASTM E165; ASTM E1417; ASTM D6087; ASTM E647; ASTM C1383).
 As a result, NDE provides the potential to incorporate deteriorating within the member capacity evaluation process in a manner that is consistent with the underlying mechanics.

 Proposed Integration Strategy Framework